alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/alanode state history.md

 * Enable the `producer_api_plugin` on a node with full state-history.
 Caution when using producer_api_plugin: either use a firewall to block access to `http-server-address`, or change it to `127.0.0.1:8888` to disable remote access.
 * Create a portable snapshot: `curl http://127.0.0.1:8888/v1/producer/create_snapshot | json_pp`
-* Wait for nodala to process several blocks after the snapshot completed.
+* Wait for alanode to process several blocks after the snapshot completed.
 The goal is for the state-history files to contain at least 1 more block than the portable snapshot has, and for the block log to contain the block after it has become irreversible.
-* Stop nodala
+* Stop alanode
 * Make backups of:
   * The newly-created portable snapshot (`data/snapshots/snapshot-xxxxxxx.bin`)
   * The contents of `data/state-history`: